 - Clearance level (e.g., Controlled Unclassified, Public Trust Position, Confidential, Secret, Top Secret, Compartmented)

 - Device (i.e. browser or OS such as iPad, Android, tablet or other mobile device)

-Trying to define access in M365 or SharePoint using item permissions would require the creation of thousands of security groups, and if using inheritance thousands of sites or libraries and folders.
+Trying to define access in Microsoft 365 or SharePoint using item permissions would require the creation of thousands of security groups, and if using inheritance thousands of sites or libraries and folders.
 You also run the risk of exceeding the limit of allowed security scopes on a list.
-The complexity of these security schemes greatly expands the likelihood of multiple single point defects in individual user or document permissions – any of which constitute an export breach.
+The complexity of these security schemes greatly expands the likelihood of multiple single-point defects in individual user or document permissions – any of which constitute an export breach.

-NC Protect’s zero trust methodology uses attribute-based access control (ABAC) to determine access, usage and sharing permissions at the item level — without the need to create additional groups and independent of item permissions.
-Organizations define policies and dynamically define groups, permissions and access based on user and file attributes including classification.
+NC Protect’s data-centric zero trust methodology uses attribute-based access control (ABAC) to determine access, usage and sharing permissions at the item level — without the need to create additional groups and independent of item permissions.
+Access and data protection policies are based on user and file attributes including categorization/classification, nationality, country, etc.

 With NC Protect access controls and information protection are applied to individual files, chats and email messages in real-time, so sensitive content can be safely stored, shared and collaborated in Microsoft 365 apps and SharePoint — regardless of user membership, unlike solutions that secure or encrypt at the app or location level.
 This approach also controls the proliferation of sites to support individual collaboration scenarios.

 NC Protect also provides unique functionality to enhance information security, including a secure read-only viewer, dynamic security watermarks, CAD file protection, visual markings, data obfuscation, redaction, and more, not available natively in Microsoft applications.